cockroachdb/docs/src/current/advisories/index.md

 docs_area: releases
 ---

-Technical advisories report major issues with CockroachDB or the Cockroach Cloud platform that may impact security or stability in production environments.
+Technical advisories report major issues with CockroachDB or the CockroachDB {{ site.data.products.cloud }} platform that may impact security or stability in production environments.

 Users are invited to evaluate advisories and consider the recommended mitigation actions independently from their version upgrade schedule.

-Sign up to receive technical advisories on the [CockroachDB Email Preferences](https://www.cockroachlabs.com/email-preferences/) page.

 {% assign advisories = site.pages | where_exp: "advisories", "advisories.path contains 'advisories'" | where_exp: "advisories", "advisories.url != page.url" | sort: "advisory_date" | reverse %}